 - Tailor your resume for the job.
 Translate everything into civilian terms and include volunteer experience.

 - Write a cover letter.
 Get the name of the person in charge of hiring, keep it to one page and always follow up.

 - Tap into resume-building tools.
-Check out Veterans.gov and VA.gov.
+Check out the Department of Labor’s Veterans’ Employment and Training Service and VA.gov.

 Find the right civilian job

 Your military experience is valuable to many employers, but it’s up to you to get out there and sell it.
 Start with these tips: